 - LFA “farm” agricultural pests such as scale insects and mealy bugs for their sugary excrement as an alternate energy source.
 LFA protect these pest from farm-friendly predators like ladybirds ( AKA ladybugs).
 The scale insects and mealy bugs cause substantial reductions in crop health and production.

 - First detected on O’ahu in December 2013 in a shipment of hapuu logs from Hawaii Island.

-- Early detection and prevention are essential and the public is urged to report unusual ants to 643-PEST.
+- Early detection and prevention are essential and the public is urged to report suspect ants to 643-PEST.

 - OISC’s management goal for little fire ant is island-wide detection and control.

 How can you help?
-Test your property at least once a year.
+Collect and submit ants for identification at least once a year.